ArnoldDP/OStim-Community-Modlist/README.md

  * CS - RAID

 Lower contrast shadows and brighter nights, very nice for gameplay.
-Expect 65 - 85 fps in most exteriors if you have the recommended speccs.
+Expect 65 - 85 fps in most exteriors if you have the recommended specs.

 ### Alternate Start

  I didn't go with the generic Alternate Start - Choose Your Own Perspective.
-Instead, Alternate Perspective with Jayserpa's voiced mod are used.
+Instead, Alternate Perspective with Jayserpa's voiced mod is used.
 Try out the "Vanilla" start option, or pick a rolelpay!

 ### Hotkeys and Game Settings